crisarenas/Mapping-Holonomic/Software_Requirements.md

 # Software Requirements
+The basic configuration for running this project involves installing Ubuntu 18, ROS Melodic, and the TIAGo workspace, as detailed in this document.
+However, to save time and effort, an alternative option is to [download]() and install the pre-configured virtual machine that I have been using.
+It comes with all the necessary components already installed and ready to use.
+Password:

 ## Ubuntu version
 The version of Ubuntu used in this project is Ubuntu 18.04.6 LTS (Bionic Beaver), but other versions of Ubuntu can also be used.
 If possible, it is recommended to run Ubuntu on a computer with a native Linux installation.
 However, in this case, it is installed in a VirtualBox VM via the [Ubuntu image](https://releases.ubuntu.com/18.04/).
 For the VM, it is recommended to use the unattended installation and allocate at least 25 GB of available memory, as the installation of ROS and the TIAGo package will occupy approximately 15 GB.